Poetry of Paul Goodman: Background

-Paul Goodman (1911–1972) referred to himself, based on his various literary intersts, as a man of letters.
+Paul Goodman (1911–1972) referred to himself, based on his various literary interests, as a man of letters.
 While prolific across many literary forms and topical categories, as a humanist, Goodman thought of his writing as serving one common subject—"the organism and the environment"—and one common, pragmatic aim: that the writing should effect a change.
 Indeed, Goodman's poetry, fiction, drama, literary criticism, urban planning, psychological, cultural, and educational theory addressed the theme of the individual citizen's duties in the larger society, especially the responsibility to exercise free action and creativity.
 While his fiction and poetry was noted in his time, following Growing Up Absurd's success, he diverted his attention from literature and spent his final decade pursuing the social and cultural criticism that forms the basis of his legacy.

 Goodman prized his poems and stories above his other work, and thought of himself as foremost a poet, though it would not be the work for which he was known.